 Food Addiction in Religious Life

-The reason why we mention all this, is because it is necessary to realize that Americans today are facing an unprecedented battle with their flesh, as our culture is increasingly becoming attached to food (which, according to the saints, is a cancer of the spiritual life).
-Our society is rapidly changing, and now this epidemic is affecting religious life as well.
-The walls of the enclosure are not impervious to food.
+The reason why we mention all this, is because it is necessary to realize that Americans today are facing an unprecedented battle with their flesh.
+Food is more addictive now than ever, with millions of dollars spent precisely on making it so.
+And as we become more attached to food, our society has fallen into a spiritual torpor and heaviness, which has reached into religious life as well.
+Indeed, the walls of the enclosure are not impervious to food.
 In fact, food is the one element of the world that freely enters the enclosure unmonitored.
-A cloister may be completely sealed from the world in every facet of life, except when it comes to the food they eat.
+A cloister may be completely sealed from the world in every facet of life, except when it comes to the food they eat (especially mendicant orders, which depend on the donations of patrons).
 If we think with the mind of our common adversary, what better way to infiltrate a heavily armed fortress than through its food supply?
-But since this is a battle of the spirit rather than the flesh, the tactic is not physical starvation by the blockage of food, but rather, spiritual starvation by its excess.
-It is thus that communities need to be all the more discriminating with what is served at table, so as to minimize the temptation for self-indulgence, which as we know brings nothing but dissipation and misery;
+But since this is a battle of the spirit rather than the flesh, the tactic is not physical starvation by the blockage of food, but rather, spiritual starvation by its excess through gluttony.
+It is thus that religious communities need to be all the more discriminating with what is served at table, so as to minimize the temptation for self-indulgence, which as we know brings nothing but dissipation and misery;

 : "I don't know what to do with regard to mortifications, since the priest told me I shouldn't do any, but I have such an unusual craving to eat caramels.
 Today I had such hunger that I ate all those I could and the ones that tasted best.
 It pains me to see that this is the way I am.
 Truly I don't know what to do.
 I'll consult with Mother Izquierdo about this.
 Today I was very dissipated.
 What should I do with such misery?
 My Jesus, my Mother, have pity on me.
 Deliver me from my tepidity.
 I'm sick in my soul.
 I don't know what is happening to me. [...]
 Tomorrow, I'm going to be better.
 This week I'll mortify myself more."